One of the spectacular places to visit in Utah is desert waterfall where the water plunges 130 feet over a sandstone cliff into a pool of cool water.

 We recommend this hiking gear for the Lower Calf Creek Falls hike:

 - Water – Be sure to carry adequate water.
 During the off season, there is no water available.
 It’s a good practice to always bring your own water for hiking in more remote areas.
-We use hydration packs to carry our water, snacks and other essentials.
+We use hydration packs to carry our water, healthy snacks and other essentials.

 - Dress in layers appropriate for the season